haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 For details, see Jonathan Gagné's famous article [Measuring Coffee Concentration with a 0.01% Precision](https://coffeeadastra.com/2019/09/21/measuring-coffee-concentration-with-a-0-01-precision/).

 Jonathan thoroughly measured and explained various factors that could cause measurement errors.
 However, his method is quite cumbersome and not very suitable for measuring many samples in a short period of time.
-If I remember correctly, Jonathan mentioned he currently uses the Two Spoon Method regularly, so I won't spend time introducing his full method here.
+If I remember correctly, Jonathan mentioned he currently uses the two-spoon method regularly, so I won't spend time introducing his full method here.
 Please read his fascinating and detailed article if you're interested!

-#### Two Spoon Method
+#### Two-Spoon Method

-Speaking of TDS measurement workflows, the Two Spoon Method is definitely worth mentioning.
+Speaking of TDS measurement workflows, the two-spoon method, which also comes from Jonathan Gagné, is definitely worth mentioning.
 As the name suggests, it involves using two spoons to measure.
 I will briefly explain the procedure and why I did not use it for the experiments in this article.
 For a more detailed introduction, please read [My Current Refractometry Workflow](https://pocketsciencecoffee.com/2022/12/07/my-current-refractometry-workflow/) by PocketScienceCoffee.

 ##### Procedure